 Why Do We Celebrate Armed Forces Day?

-Because serving our country in the armed forces is a very big deal, a tough job, and these guys and gals deserve at least one day of THANK YOU from a grateful nation.
+Serving our country in the armed forces is a very big deal, a tough job, and these guys and gals deserve at least one day of THANK YOU from a grateful nation.

 Okay, so that’s why I think we should celebrate it.
 Ahem.